sediment-lfproject/remote-attestation/README.md

 ```
 After the device connects to the servers, there should be messages in the terminals,
 showing messages being exchanged among the servers and the device.
-Sensor data (simulated) from the device should appear on the app server GUI
-and its attestation status and history should show up on the attestation server GUI.
+The attestation status and history should show up on the attestation server GUI.

 If a remote attestation fails because of invalid firmware HMAC checksum in the verifier,
 the firmware record on the server needs to be corrected.